kibokoland-adventures/kibokoland-adventure-website-redesign/_posts/private-safari/2019-11-12-serengeti-national-park.md

     - paragraph: "In Serengeti there is game drive and air balloons that will be the interesting activity of the day along."

   tour_details:
-    when: "open for tours and activities 9am - 4.30pm every day of the year"
+    when: "open for tours and activities 9 am - 4.30 pm every day of the year"
     duration: "7 Hours"
     language: "English"
-    transport: "Toyota Landcruiser."
+    transport: "Toyota Land-cruiser."

   setting:
     activities: "bird watching and Game drives hot air balloon rides"
     hashtags: >
-      "Vast landscape #️⃣  big five animals #️⃣  Endless Plains #️⃣  Greatest Natual Show on Earth"
+      "Vast landscape #️⃣  big five animals #️⃣  Endless Plains #️⃣  Greatest Natural Show on Earth"
   included:
     - item: All meals,
     - item: Transport